fbpx

 How Survey Data Is Captured and Processed?

 This allows architects to extract additional dimensions and details directly from the point cloud without requiring return site visits.
-The resulting drawings provide a verified representation of the building, enabling accurate design development and reducing the risk of discrepancies during technical coordination.
+The resulting drawings provide a verified representation of the building, enabling referenced design development and reducing the risk of discrepancies during technical coordination.

 What are the different types of measured surveys?